Qlik-PE/DbLoadgen/README.md

 * **RandomString**: return a random string.
 All characters in the string are randomly selected.
 This is suitable for use in key columns.
   * Usage: RandomString - generate an alphanumeric string of length 10.
+  * Usage: RandomString,*length* - generate an alphanumeric string of the specified length.
   * RandomString,*type*,*length* - generate a string of the specified length where type is one of
      * UPPER: generate an uppercase string
      * LOWER: generate a lowercase string